joshuadeguzman/flutter_dialogs/README.md

 # flutter_dialogs

 A lightweight and platform-aware plugin for showing dialogs and alerts for both Android and iOS devices.
+Supports null-safety and Flutter 2.0.

 ## Features